Fort McCoy Garrison Soldiers awarded Military Outstanding Volunteer Service Medal

-This video includes words from Garrison Commander Col. Michael D. Poss and Maj.
+Four Soldiers with U.S. Army Garrison Fort McCoy, Headquarters and Headquarters Company, were presented with the Military Outstanding Volunteer Service Medal (MOVSM) on Jan.
+22 at the installation.

+Maj.
 Eddie Woody, 1st Sgt.
 Leonardo Ramos, Sgt.
 1st Class Gregory Parks, and Staff Sgt.
-Anthony Cintron with U.S. Army Garrison-Fort McCoy's Headquarters and Headquarters Company after a presentation of the Military Outstanding Volunteer Service Medal (MOVSM) to Soldiers on Jan.
-22, 2021, in building 100 at Fort McCoy, Wis.
-Woody, Ramos, Parks, and Cintron all received the medal for outstanding volunteer service on the installation and in local communities.
-According to the medal's eligibility requirements, the MOVSM recognizes those members of the military (active duty, Reserve and National Guard) who perform substantial volunteer service to the local community above and beyond the duties required as a member of the United States armed forces.
-Such volunteer service must be made in a sustained and direct nature towards the civilian community, must be significant in nature to produce tangible results, and must reflect favorably on the military service and the Department of Defense.
-Each Soldier discussed the importance of volunteering and more.
-(U.S. Army Video by Scott T. Sturkol, Public Affairs Office, Fort McCoy, Wis.)
+Anthony Cintron received their medals during a presentation by Garrison Commander Col. Michael D. Poss in building 100 at Fort McCoy.

+According to the Department of Defense (DOD) description for the medal’s eligibility requirements, the MOVSM recognizes those members of the military (active duty, Reserve, and National Guard) who perform substantial volunteer service to the local community above and beyond the duties required as a member of the armed forces.
+Such volunteer service must be made in a sustained and direct nature toward the civilian community, must be significant in nature to produce tangible results, and must reflect favorably on the military service and the DOD.

+“You hear me talk about how here at Fort McCoy how we value diversity, equality, and inclusion and how that builds strong Army teams,” Poss said after the presentation.
+“You also hear me talk about how we listen and communicate with respect and understanding.
+The reason I talk about all that is because it helps build a positive climate.
+And from that climate, people are empowered.

+“They are empowered to make a positive difference — whether it is in their communities, whether it’s at their duty station, or whether it is across the nation,” Poss said.
+“And one thing that is a part of that comes from volunteering. … I very much appreciate volunteer efforts.
+I’m a big supporter of volunteer efforts. … These (Soldiers) are great examples of people who give their time to make a positive difference on Fort McCoy and in our local communities.”

 |Date Taken: